raspberrypi/documentation/configuration/config-txt.md

 ##Clocks relationship

-The GPU core, h264, v3d and isp share a PLL, therefore need to have related frequencies.
+The GPU core, h264, v3d and ISP share a PLL, therefore need to have related frequencies.
 ARM, SDRAM and GPU each have their own PLLs and can have unrelated frequencies.<ref name=freq_relationship>http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&start=275#p168042</ref>

 The following is not necessary with "avoid_pwm_pll=1".